AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ```
 [iwd]# station wlan0 connect Wifi-SSID
 ```
->> You can also use this command to combine it into one step
+>> You can also use this combined command to connect.
 >> __# iwctl --passphrase `passphrase` station device connect `Wifi-SSID`__
 7. Use `quit` to quit `iwc`, and verify your connection.
 ```